Jal Mahal: Royal Cenotaphs of Gaitore

-Restoration works
+Restoration

-In 2004, the Rajasthan Tourism Development Corporation signed an agreement with Jal Mahal Resorts, granting it a 99-year lease to develop 100 acres along the Man Sagar Lake (in the middle of which Jal Mahal stands) and the palace.
-The 99-year lease was given out to Jal Mahal Resorts Pvt Ltd a SPV created under the terms of the PPP project.
+In 2004, the Rajasthan Tourism Development Corporation signed an agreement with Jal Mahal Resorts, granting it a 99-year lease to develop the palace and 100 acres along the Man Sagar Lake.
 From 2005 onwards the company has worked on the cleaning of the lake, reviving the ecology of the area and restoring the palace.
-For the future, Jal Mahal Resorts Pvt Ltd plans to build a tourism destination around the Jal Mahal and make it a landmark tourist destination for all visitors to the city of Jaipur.
+For the future, Jal Mahal Resorts plans to build the site and surrounding area into a tourist destination for visitors to the city of Jaipur.

-Joint sector project
+Lake Restoration

-Jal Mahal palace in 2011, after restoration.
+Jal Mahal in 2011, after water restoration.